pfsense/docs/source/releases/2-2-new-features-and-changes.rst

 -  Added the capability for package hooks in /etc/rc.carpmaster and /etc/rc.carpbackup
--  Split package category display into separate tabs for categories, and provide an “All” tab
+-  Split package category display into separate tabs for categories, and provide an "All" tab
--  Move the fetching of a package's config file and additional files to separate functions, and then have the “xml” package button perform these so that it is not only a redundant copy of the “pkg” reinstall button.
+-  Move the fetching of a package's config file and additional files to separate functions, and then have the "xml" package button perform these so that it is not only a redundant copy of the "pkg" reinstall button.
 This can help ensure a package files are in a known-good state before other actions are performed, in case the deinstall would fail or behave erratically due to other files being missing.